ipozdeev/it-skills-for-research/research-topics.md

 - do cryptocurrencies extend the mean-variance frontier of an equity investor?
 - are cryptocurrencies priced by equity factors?
 - what has been the best lookback period for a momentum strategy on the set of us industry portfolios?
+- does the zurich street parade lead to excess mortality?